 Consider your Personal Room URL as a public URL.
 Unless the site administrator configured Personal Rooms to require authentication, anyone can wait for you in your lobby.
 Always check the names before you let the attendees into your room.

 Personal Room notifications before a meeting

-When users enter your Personal Room lobby, they can send you an email notification to inform you that they are waiting for a meeting to begin.
+When users enter your Personal Room lobby, they can send you an email notification letting you know that they are waiting for a meeting to begin.
 Even unauthorized users that gain access to your Personal Room lobby can send notifications.